 Air emissions from factory farms usually come from one of three main sources: the ventilation stacks of the barns, manure lagoons, and from the manure spread on fields.
 In addition to odor, gasses from factory farms release dangerous and toxic compounds into the air, such as hydrogen sulfide, ammonia, methane and volatile organic compounds.
-And despite the significant data from numerous scientific and industry-funded studies conducted over decades showing that CAFOs generate noxious odors and produce dangerous air emissions that threaten the health of people who live nearby, for agriculture is entirely exempt under the Clean Air Act from having to comply with air quality standards, and IDEM's CFO rule also lacks any regulatory limits on air pollution from CAFOs.
-Furthermore, while some counties in Indiana have established greater setback distances for CAFOs/CFOs from residences, community buildings and parks than what IDEM requires, research shows that odor plumes can travel well over 3 miles, depending on the atmospheric conditions.
-In other words, there is a serious gap in environmental regulation of CAFOs at the federal, state and local levels with respect to addressing the dangerous air emissions they produce.
+And despite the significant data from numerous scientific and industry-funded studies conducted over decades showing that hog CAFOs generate noxious odors and produce dangerous air emissions that threaten the health of people who live nearby, 60 agriculture is exempt under the Clean Air Act from having to comply with air quality standards and IDEM's CFO rule also lacks any regulatory limits on air pollution from CAFOs.
+61 Furthermore, IDEM Rule imposes a mere 400-foot setback from residences (structure to structure, not from the property line), despite research showing that odor plumes can travel well over 3 miles, depending on the atmospheric conditions.
+In other words, there is a serious gap in environmental regulation of CAFOs with respect to addressing the dangerous air emissions they produce.

-One positive development on this front is a recent federal court decision, which confirmed EPA's authority under the Emergency Planning and Community Right-to-Know Act ("EPCRA") to require large CAFOs that release in excess of 100 pounds of ammonia per day to report those hazardous releases to local and state emergency planning authorities in accordance with Section 304 of EPCRA.
-Notably, the livestock industry has long known about this requirement - although it has fought vigorously against having to comply -- and prepared an EPCRA "Fact Sheet" as
+One hopeful development on this front is a federal court decision which confirmed EPA's authority under the Emergency Planning and Community Right-to-Know Act ("EPCRA") to require large CAFOs that release in excess of 100 pounds of ammonia per day to report those hazardous releases to local and state emergency planning authorities in accordance with Section 304 of EPCRA.62 Notably, the livestock industry has long known about this requirement and even prepared an EPCRA "Fact Sheet" as well as an "Ammonia Emissions Estimator Worksheet" for CAFO operators to use in determining whether they must report their emissions.63 Unfortunately, due to industry pressure, Congress is considering several bills that will further degrade the already meager protections for communities against CAFO pollution, including a roll-back of the EPCRA reporting requirement.64